ivanmaeder/little-z/README.md

 ### Further possible optimisations

-- Caching "duplicate" pizzerias—unlikely worth it, plus still O(n)
+- Caching the area of "duplicate" pizzerias—unlikely worth it, plus still O(n)
 - Sorting pizzerias prior to processing—no longer O(n), additional complexity, dubious benefits
-- Resizing the city grid to reduce memory usage—significantly more complex, more processing… may reduce performance and even then the memory usage may not be reduced much at all
+- Resizing the city grid to reduce memory usage—significantly more complex, more processing… may reduce performance and even then the memory usage may not be reduced at all

+I don't think we do better than O(n).